TobiasPSP/doneland_sources/Components/Data/Data Transmission/Wireless/Short Range Device/FM/GFSK/Transceiver/HC-12/README.md

 ## Connectors

 ### Antenna
-On the one side, the board features a through-hole connector and an *IPEX* connector, both to connect the *antenna*.
+One side of the board features a through-hole connector and an *IPEX* connector, both for attaching the *antenna*.
 The *antenna* solder pin is flanked by two *GND* pins on either side.

 <img src="images/433_Extension_HC-12_top_t.png" width="60%" height="60%">

 > [!TIP]
 > Always operate this device *with an antenna*.
-If no designated antenna is at hand, use a plain *17.3cm* wire.
-Operating this device without antenna can irreversibly damage the RF unit.
+If you don’t have a designated antenna, a simple *17.3 cm* wire will work.
+Operating without an antenna can irreversibly damage the RF unit.

 ### Interface

-On the other end, five through-holes provide the connectivity.
-They are clearly marked on the back side:
+On the opposite end, five through-holes provide connectivity, clearly marked on the backside:

 <img src="images/433_Extension_HC-12_back_t.png" width="60%" height="60%" />